-The Court usually recognises that Grandparents play an invaluable role in the lives of their Grandchildren.
+The Court usually recognises that Grandparents play an invaluable and necessary role in the lives and emotional development of their Grandchildren.

 The Court will usually be looking to see whether the relationship between the Child and their Grandparent is meaningful, on-going and is of significant benefit to the Child’s life and if not, why not.

 Grandparents time with Grandchildren: More Information

-We also have the following information sheets on the topic of Grandparents spending time with their Grandchildren, Grandparents rights and similar issues facing Grandparents:
+We also have the following information sheets about the topic of Grandparents spending time with their Grandchildren, Grandparents rights and similar issues facing Grandparents: